USDepartmentofLabor/UI-Claimant-Experience-NJ-Pilot/docs/adr/0004-serve-client-and-server-separately.md

 ### Option 1

-- `+` We can do server-side rendering through Nextjs if desired
+- `+` We can easily do server-side rendering out-of-the-box through Nextjs if desired
 - `+` Separation of concerns is cleaner and less confusing, supporting current and future developers and interested SWAs
 - `+` Separating them is more modular than if not
 - `+` We can do caching
-- `±` We'd need to set up two servers instead of one, though it's relatively easy with Docker
+- `±` More infrastructure to manage, but we have existing patterns for managing the infrastructure
 - `-` There are two servers to maintain and vulnerabilities to manage
 - `-` We'd need to figure out how to distinguish domain names
-- `-` There is some effort to figure out how to set up React env variables (these were previously managed from server side)
+- `-` There is some effort to figure out how to manage env variables in the server-side of NextJS (these were previously managed from Django side)

 ### Option 2